qdrant/landing_page/qdrant-landing/content/articles/dataset-quality.md

 To mitigate this issue, you can perform a diversity search.

 Diversity search is a method for finding the most distinctive examples in the data.
-As similarity search, it also operates on embeddings and measure the distances between them.
+As similarity search, it also operates on embeddings and measures the distances between them.
-But the search of new points itself differs from the similarity one.
+The difference lies in deciding which point should be extracted next.

 Let's imagine how to get 3 points with similarity search and then with diversity search.